Turn Intentions Into Actions

 They’re easy to remember: when you specify a critical situation in advance, it will be much more readily recalled than something that is half-heartedly planned

-The if-then format: if a certain thing happens, then you do what you planned to do.
-To go back to our example about lunch: if lunchtime comes around and you are home, then you eat your fruit with your sandwich as opposed to the less healthy options.
-This makes the decision-making process simple as you don’t have to think about it—it becomes automatic
+They automate decision making: implementation intentions utilise the if-then format, i.e., if a certain thing happens, then you do what you planned to do.
+To (once again) go back to our earlier example: if lunchtime comes around and you are home, then you eat your fruit with your sandwich as opposed to the less healthy options

 Summary

-Spending some time to construct a strategic action plan, or implementation intention, can help you nail those new year's resolutions.
-Refer back to the if-then format when making these, i.e., “if X happens, then I will do Y”.
+Spending some time to construct a strategic action plan, or implementation intention, can help you nail those new year resolutions.
+Refer back to the if-then format when making these, i.e., 'if X happens, then I will do Y'.
 Including information on the where, when, and how can make these plans even more solid.

 Why not strategically plan to be a better footballer by becoming a member of Training121?
-Contact us at [email protected] to learn more about our new tiered membership system that launches on Monday, January 9th.
+Contact us at [email protected] to learn more about how you can join our community.

 Patrick Elliott, BSc, MPH